ericvicenti/code-eric/blog/2022-01-07-trustless-web3-doomed/index.md

 Proof-of-Work builds upon several powerful crypto inventions that can be used in trusted systems to enable robust verification and transparency, without wasting incredible amounts of energy.
 A few such example technologies are: public key cryptography, content addressability, merkle trees, and blockchains.

+Since Bitcoin, Ethereum has risen as the de-facto "smartchain", which is more of a computer than a currency, capable of running generic code in a trustless fashion.
+With "smart contracts", it is possible to create trustworthy programs that handle money.
+The DAO may be the first type of human organization that is more resilient than companies and governments.

 ## Building Trust on Trustless networks